panicbit/rust-rcon/README.md

 ## Features

- * `delay` Adds a 3 millisecond delay to each command for compatiblity with the offical Minecraft server implmentation
+ * `delay` Adds a 3 millisecond delay to each command for compatiblity with the offical Minecraft server implementation (https://bugs.mojang.com/browse/MC-72390)

 The `delay` feature is enabled by default.